 After the successful import, grant and review your Users group access, because imported data won’t automatically apply the default application access settings or grant access to new users due to security measures.

 Go to Site settings section > Product access

 Select Review imported groups and confirm the groups’ access.
 Do not forget to add yourself to Jira groups, as due to security measures, the person who conducted the migration itself also needs to be added back to their previous groups in Groups or Users sections.

 That’s it!
 The Migration process is complete and you may proceed to work with your new Jira Cloud instance.

-Users are also hugely interested whether they can also export their add-ons with the server instances.
+Users are also hugely interested in whether they can also export their add-ons with the server instances.
 The answer is: add – ons cannot be migrated.
-But If the app stores the information within Jira instance and add-on is available for both Jira Server & Jira Cloud, there is a high probability, you’ll be able to get your apps up & running them relatively easy.
+But If the app stores the information within the Jira instance and the add-on is available for both Jira Server & Jira Cloud, there is a high probability, you’ll be able to get your apps up & running relatively easily.

-Here is how you can do it: after you imported your data to a new instance, just find ActivityTimeline in your “Find new apps” filed in Jira and set it up into your new instance.
+Here is how you can do it: after you imported your data to a new instance, just find ActivityTimeline in your “Find new apps” field in Jira and set it up in your new instance.